Wedding Reception Lighting Basics

 Hosting outdoors?
 Visit after dark.
 This will help you identify what needs to be illuminated in order to keep your reception safe, plus what might set a mood for your guests.
 Take note of outdoor outlets and ask your venue if permits are needed.
 Do your best to stay away from floodlights or anything fluorescent.
 In both cases, take note of limitations and try to come up with alternative options.
 If you're hosting a wedding at home, discuss how much electricity your lighting designer is going to need.
 Your band or DJ will probably have to tap into your home's power for their speakers, and you don't want to risk blowing a fuse.
 If your lighting expert is concerned that there won't be enough power to go around, they may consider bringing a generator, which should be kept well out of earshot.

 Here are the types of lighting commonly used at weddings.

-Led Short for light-emitting diodes, LED lights are currently popular for weddings because they use much less electricity (and don't get as hot) than regular, incandescent light bulbs.
-This means they can sometimes be wireless, so they're even that much more discreet.
-LEDs are great for color changes and vibrant colors.
-They're also common in strands and good for accent lighting.
+Led: Short for “light-emitting diode," LED lights use much less electricity than (and don't get as hot as) regular incandescent lightbulbs.
+They can also be wireless, which makes them even more discreet.
+LEDs are great for color changes and vibrant hues.

 Special thanks to Suzanne Lowell from Suzanne B. Lowell Lighting Design, Inc. in Waltham, MA; Nicky Graham from Sugar Sweet Events in Atlanta and Washington, DC